dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 ...<<TRUNCATED FOR SPACE>>
 {% endhighlight %}

 As we can see here, it no longer <i>looks</i> like a JSON obect.
 Each property of a record gets turned into `[<path>, <leaf-value>]` as an input for the jq parser.
-That is, each line is a path to a value in the JSON, which can get rather verbose for very nested values.
+That is, each line in the above is a path to a value in the JSON, which can get rather verbose for very nested values.

 So if we are looking for the `title` for each record, we would be interested only in the input:
 {% highlight shell %}